Proxiweb/PersonaBundle/README.md

 ###5.Demo page
 PersonaBundle provides a demo page at /persona/demo.
 It uses assetic, so if you wants load this page, you have to add PersonaBundle to Assetic's bundles parameter.
-Create a user foo@bar.org with FOSUserBundle, signin with your mail, validate your email if this is the fiorst time you use Persona, enjoy.
+Create a user foo@bar.org with FOSUserBundle, signin with your mail, validate your email if this is the first time you use Persona, enjoy.